Parañaque National High School: Rosendo Abulog era (October 2014-July 2018)

 Dr. Rosendo C. Abulog, like his predecessor Sir Agustin, also came from Doctor Arcadio Santos National High School-Main.
 He assumed office at October 28, 2014.

 The last batch of students under the former Basic Education Curriculum of 2002 graduated in 2015.
 The next school year, the first batch of grade 10 students had a different End of School Year rite instead of graduation.
 The students completed their junior high school year with a moving up program, being issued a junior high school diploma as proof of completion.
 There were two students who gained the highest honors, one coming from the then Science, Technology, Engineering, and Mathematics Program and the other from the regular program.

-Instead of directly entering college, the first set of moving-up completers entered the senior high school program instead.
+Instead of the first batch directly entering college as the previous batches did, the first set of moving-up completers entered the senior high school program instead during school year 2016-2017.
 The school has two highest honors per batch in the system; one from the regular program and the other from the science, technology, and engineering program.
+At said school year, the school had a population of approximately 12,000 students.

 The Luistro Building was built and was named after the secretary of Education that time.
 The school implemented the senior high school program as part of the K-12 curriculum that was being implemented by the Department of Education.
 This led to the sudden increase in the number of students in the school.
 The school gymnasium was also demolished and Briones Building was built in its place, the building being named after the secretary of Education that time.

 New school uniforms, with distinct uniforms for junior and senior high school students, were implemented by the school during SY 2016–2017.
 The new uniforms use a blue and green plaid pattern instead of the plain white color uniforms used in the old uniform.
 The senior high school uniforms differ from the junior high school counterpart by having epaulettes for the male uniform and a slimmer fit for the female uniform.

 Parañaque National High School- Marcelo Green was established in 2015.
-A number of annexes became independent from the school during the time, and these are La Huerta National High School (2016), Sto.
+A number of annexes became independent from the school during the time, and these are Don Galo National High School (2015), La Huerta National High School (2016), Sto.
 Niño National High School (2016), Don Bosco High School Parañaque (2017), San Antonio National High School (2017), and Tambo National High School (2018).
-PNHS-Don Galo has yet to be independent from the main school even though RA no. 10837 converted it into a separate national high school.

 The first batch of K-12 graduates of the school graduated in school year 2017–2018, with 719 graduates coming from the senior high school program.
 Instead of the graduation rites being held normally at the school quadrangle, the first graduation under the new system took place at the nearby New Barangay San Dionisio Sports Complex since the school quadrangle was unusable during that time.
 The school only had one valedictorian per batch in the new system and still remains to this day.